-They are called deviled eggs because in the 18th century, the term “deviled” came to be used in reference to spicy or zesty food.
-They are generally served cold as a side dish, appetizer or a main course, often for holidays or parties.
+They are called deviled eggs because, in the 18th century, the term “deviled” came to be used in reference to spicy or zesty food.
+They are generally served cold as a side dish, appetizer, or main course, often for holidays or parties.

-We are customizing the traditional deviled eggs to make then healthy with the addition of avocado to make Guacamole Deviled Eggs.
+We are customizing the traditional deviled eggs to make them healthy, with the addition of avocado to make Guacamole Deviled Eggs.

-These Guacamole Deviled Eggs are made without any mayo, similar to my Avocado Egg Salad.
+These Guacamole Deviled Eggs are made without mayo, similar to my Avocado Egg Salad.
 They are healthy with the use of avocados and other ingredients to make guacamole.
-This makes this a keto low carb deviled eggs recipe.
+This makes this a keto low-carb deviled egg recipe.

 Boil the eggs

-To start off, boil the eggs.
+To start, boil the eggs.
 My favorite way to boil eggs is using the pressure cooker (or instant pot).
 They cook perfectly and can be peeled easily.
 Check out the recipe for perfect boiled eggs in the instant pot.
 You can also cook them on the stovetop.
 Check the stovetop boiled eggs recipe.

 Gather the ingredients

-I like to always gather all the ingredients and have them ready before starting to make a dish.
+I always like to gather all the ingredients and have them ready before making a dish.

 Peel/Slice the Eggs

-Carefully peel the eggs, and slice then in half.
+Carefully peel the eggs, and slice them in half.
 Spoon out the egg yolks in a bowl.
-Place the egg whites onto a clean dry plate or platter.
+Place the egg whites onto a clean, dry plate or platter.

 As we are adding avocado, you can use half of the egg yolks in the filling.
-Or if you like skip the yolks all together and increase the amount of avocados.
+Or, if you like, skip the yolks altogether and increase the amount of avocados.

 Make the filling

 Cut the avocados in half.
 Remove the pit.
-Scoop out the avocado flesh and place in the bowl.
+Scoop out the avocado flesh and place it in the bowl.